SANDAG/SR11_OME_IG/docs/user_guide.md

 This model generates a few different output files in the `data_out` folder.
 The key output files from the model run are `poe_results.csv` and `results.xlsx`.
 These two files contain the same outputs but in different formats.
 The model output produces final `open lanes`, `wait time`, `volume`, `queue`, and `toll` for each port of entry and lane/vehicle type configuration by hour.

+We define `wait time` as the amount of time that all vehicles that arrived in hour *n* waited to get processed through primary inspection.
+Vehicles may actually be processed in a future hour, but their wait time is captured in the hour in which they arrived.

+We define `queue` as the number of vehicles still waiting to cross at the end of a given hour.

+We define `toll` as the monetary value (2017 USD) charged to vehicles processed (cleared primary inspections) in a given hour.

 Here is a snapshot of how the `poe_results.csv` file looks -

 ![](screenshots/13_poe_results.PNG)